sebastienros/sebastienros/README.md

 I am a software developer in the ASP.NET team at Microsoft.
 I currently work on [benchmarking ASP.NET Core](https://github.com/aspnet/benchmarks) and [building distributed benchmarking services](https://github.com/dotnet/crank).
 I also spend some of this time helping the [Orchard Core project](https://github.com/OrchardCMS/OrchardCore) by leading the community and contributing to features.

-If I am not working or coding for fun, I am probably
+If I am not working or coding, I am probably
 - sleeping
 - doing husband and father duties
 - listening to James Taylor